Game Management Unit 16B

 Overview: Population surveys for dove are not conducted in this unit.
 Dove in this unit are drawn to the habitat created by development in Lake Havasu City.
 The majority of these birds are found along the lake’s shoreline adjacent to the city.
 This area has plenty of food, water, and cover for dove.
 Dove numbers drop as you move further into the desert and away from the city and the river.

 The harvest over the last few years has been variable, influenced by both the numbers of hunters and dove.
 Generally the first couple days of the season result in a quick bag limit but numbers taper off for the second weekend due to hunting pressure.
-The late hunt this fall should be fairly good.
-Dove will be more spread out in the desert areas and should be concentrated around available water.
 The majority of the birds harvested in this unit are mourning doves although a few white wings are taken each year.

 Areas: A popular hunting location is located west and north of London Bridge Road and Chenoweth Rd..
 This area is North of the Lake Havasu City limits and between London Bridge Road and the river.
 The area is made up of sand dunes, salt cedars, and thick mesquite groves.
 This location is subject to NO SHOOTING within a 1/4 mile of a building.
 The Refuge golf course and residential area (not the Havasu National Wildlife Refuge) is unlawful to hunt in.